-1900 Liberty Hyde Bailey, then-dean of the College of Agriculture, hires Martha Van Rensselaer to develop a home economics curriculum to meet the needs of the women of New York State.
+1900 Liberty Hyde Bailey, then chair of practical and experimental horticulture, hires Martha Van Rensselaer to develop a home economics curriculum to meet the needs of the women of New York State.
 Van Rensselaer integrates newly emerging scientific knowledge with accessible learning opportunities for women and their families.

-1936 Flemmie Kittrell became the first African-American woman in the U.S. awarded a PhD in nutrition.
+1936 Flemmie Kittrell becomes the first African-American woman in the U.S. awarded a PhD in nutrition

 2005 Frances A. Johnston & Charlotte M. Young Human Metabolic Research Unit opened

 2007 Exchange program with Hong Kong Polytechnic University launched

 2011 Bronfenbrenner Center for Translational Research opens

 Home Economics as an academic discipline was a primary force in advancing women scholastically and in the professions.